-Orders Must Clearly Specify Commitment Criteria
+Orders Must Clearly Specify Criteria for Court-Ordered Services

-The Code requires that orders for temporary or extended inpatient treatment must specify which criteria the judge or jury is basing their decision upon.
+The Code requires that orders for temporary or extended inpatient treatment must specify the criteria upon which the judge or jury is basing their decision.
 There has been conflicting caselaw in this area.
-Some appellate courts have allowed an order to submit the criteria in the disjunctive (i.e. listing the criteria with OR), while other courts have found that listing the criteria in the conjunctive (with AND) is the only way to ensure that there are specific findings.188
+Some appellate courts have allowed an order to submit the criteria in the disjunctive (i.e., listing the criteria with OR), while other courts have found that listing the criteria in the conjunctive (with AND) is the only way to ensure that there are specific findings.